shysolocup/snapbyob/README.md

-# snap.py
+# SnapBYOB
-a framework and compiler for Snap! projects
+a framework and compiler for Snap!
+(Build Your Own Blocks)